 Pin # Symbol Function 1 FB Feedback input.
 This pin must be connected directly to an external resistor divider.
-Nominal voltage is 0.6V.
+Nominal volt- age is 0.6V.
 2, 10, 12, 14 GND Ground.
 3 ENB Enable pin for the step-down converter.
-When connected to logic low, the step-down converter is disabled and consumes less than 1μA of current.
+When connected to logic low, the step-down converter is disabled and consumes less than $1\mu A$ of current.
 When connected to logic high, the converter resumes normal operation.
 4 VINA Linear regulator input voltage.
 Connect a 1μF or greater capacitor from this pin to ground.
 5 OUTA Linear regulator output.
 Connect a 2.2μF capacitor from this pin to ground.
 6 EN_BAT Enable pin for the battery charger.
-When connected to logic low, the battery charger is disabled and consumes less than 1μA of current.
+When connected to logic low, the battery charger is disabled and consumes less than $1\mu A$ of current.
 When connected to logic high, the charger resumes normal operation.
 7 ISET Charge current set point.
 Connect a resistor from this pin to ground.
-Refer to typical characteristics curves for resistor selection.
+Refer to the Typical Charac- teristics curves for resistor selection.
 8 BAT Battery charging and sensing.
 9 STAT Charge status input.
 Open drain status output.
 11 ADP Input for USB/adapter charger.
 13 ENA Enable pin for the linear regulator.
-When connected to logic low, the regulator is disabled and consumes less than $1\mu A$ of current.
-When connected to logic high, it resumes normal operation.
+When connected to logic low, the regulator is disabled and consumes less than $1\mu$ A of current.
+When connected to logic high, the regulator resumes normal operation.
 15 LX Output of the step-down converter.
 Connect the inductor to this pin.
 Internally, it is connected to the drain of both high- and low-side MOSFETs.
 16 VINB Input voltage for the step-down converter.
-EP Exposed paddle (bottom): connect to ground directly beneath the package.
+EP Exposed paddle (bottom); connect to ground directly beneath the package.